IntelliG-io/pdf-tools/README.md

   available.
 - Compress PDFs using configurable optimisation backends and surface detailed compression metrics.
+- Convert PDFs into lightweight DOCX documents that retain page ordering, paragraph structure, and semantic roles when working with tagged PDFs, while rebuilding PDF outlines as Word bookmarks and linked tables of contents.
+- Flatten interactive form fields into readable DOCX tables with checkbox, dropdown, and signature placeholders.
 - Validate documents and query document information before operating on them.

 ## Installation